A Weyl Criterion for Finite-State Dimension and Applications: Introduction

 \subsection{Organization of the article}

-The paper is structured as follows: after the preliminary sections, section \ref{sec:weylscriterionandweakconvergence} gives a characterization of Weyl's criterion on Cantor space using weak convergence of measures.
-In the succeeding two sections, we show the necessity and the sufficiency of passing to \emph{subsequences} of sequences of measures in order to generalize Weyl's criterion for finite-state dimension.
-In section \ref{sec:fourieranalyticproofofwallstheorem} we give a Fourier analytic proof of the fact that finite-state dimension is preserved under rational addition and multiplication.
-The last section demonstrates an application of our formulation to the construction of sequences with arbitrary finite-state dimensions.
+After the preliminary sections, section \ref{sec:weylscriterionandweakconvergence} gives Weyl's criterion on Cantor space using weak convergence of measures.
+Next, we show the necessity and the sufficiency of passing to \emph{subsequences} of sequences of measures in order to generalize Weyl's criterion for finite-state dimension.
+In section \ref{sec:preservationoffsd} we show the applications of our Weyl criterion to yield new, general results regarding the preservation of finite-state dimension under arithmetic and combinatorial operations.